Discounts, coupons and loyalty

 A post-payment rating prompt captures guest sentiment for operator review.
 Ratings are not displayed publicly — they exist for you, not for other guests.
 The flow:

-3. Captured against the order, the table, and the staff/shift in scope.
+- Captured against the order, the restaurant, and the waiter in scope.

 This gives chain managers a per-shift, per-location quality signal that lines up with the actual transaction — useful for surfacing "Tuesday-night service at Location N is consistently underperforming" before it shows up in repeat-visit numbers.